Virtues: Faith, Hope & Love

 Virtue 1: Faith

-When the author of Hebrew said, "Now faith is confidence in what we hope for and assurance about what we do not see" (11:1), he used the Greek noun hupostasis (G5287).
+When the author of Hebrew said, "Now faith is confidence in what we hope for and assurance about what we do not see" (Heb.
+11:1), he used the Greek noun hupostasis (G5287).
 The early church later used this word to describe the "hypostatic union" of the Father, the Son, and the Holy Spirit in the Trinity.
 In Hebrews, the author defined faith in God as a substantial underlying reality in which we may confide and believe.
 He followed up by warning, "And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him" (Heb.
 11:6).
 In other words, God requires us to have faith to receive salvation.

 There is no "secret Christian" whose beliefs are only known to God because faith is a public confession that God exists and that he is just.
-This fact inspired the Lutheran philosopher Søren Kierkegaard (1813–1855) to realize:
+This fact inspired the Danish philosopher Søren Kierkegaard (1813–1855) to realize:

 The biblical Greek word for "faith" is pistis (G4102, "trust" or "confidence").
 This noun comes from the same etymological root as epistemology, the study of knowledge sources.
 To have faith in God is to trust, know, and confide in him.